Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction

 \section{Introduction}

-{Brain magnetic resonance imaging (MRI) offers a powerful tool for} studying brain activity {and structure} in both healthy and clinical populations.
-One of {its} key applications is functional connectivity (FC) {derived from functional MRI (fMRI)}, which quantifies the statistical dependencies between blood-oxygen-level-dependent (BOLD) signals measured over time {from} two spatially distinct brain regions \citep{biswal1995functional, friston1993functional, greicius2003functional}.
-FC has been extensively used to investigate brain network organization and its alterations due to neurodevelopment, neuropsychiatric/ neurological disease progression or treatment \citep{zonneveld2019patterns,van2010exploring,fox2010clinical}.
-Common measures of FC include the Pearson correlation \citep{fox2005human}, partial correlation \citep{marrelec2006partial} and mutual information \citep{wang2015brain}.
+Brain magnetic resonance imaging (MRI) offers a powerful tool for studying brain activity {and structure} in both healthy and clinical populations.
+One of {its} key applications is functional connectivity (FC) derived from functional MRI (fMRI), which quantifies the statistical dependencies between blood-oxygen-level-dependent (BOLD) signals measured over time from two spatially distinct brain regions \citep{biswal1995functional, friston1993functional, greicius2003functional}.
+FC has been extensively used to investigate brain network organization and its alterations due to neurodevelopment, neuropsychiatric or neurological disease progression or treatment \citep{zonneveld2019patterns,van2010exploring,fox2010clinical}.

-Despite the widespread use of FC in neuroimaging studies, multi-site data collection introduces significant challenges to its data quality.
+Despite the widespread use of FC, multi-site data collection introduces significant challenges.
 In large-scale fMRI studies, data collection often involves multiple sites and scanners, which can lead to artificial site effects due to differences in scanner models, scanning protocols, and other local conditions.
-These effects can increase unwanted variations {in} FC, which can confound analyses and limit the generalizability and reproducibility of findings.
-Several statistical harmonization methods have been developed to identify, characterize, and mitigate site effects in neuroimaging data, enabling the construction of harmonized datasets across multiple sites.
-ComBat, a prominent approach originally proposed for genomics by \citet{johnson2007adjusting}, characterizes site effects {as} an additive (mean) and a multiplicative (variance) site effect for each feature.
-It has shown great potential {for} neuroimaging modalities, including diffusion tensor imaging (DTI) \citep{fortin2017harmonization}, cortical thickness \citep{fortin2018harmonization}, and functional connectivity \citep{yu2018statistical}.
-More recent harmonization methods, such as CovBat and RELIEF, expand the scope of statistical harmonization to address not only mean-variance differences but also heterogeneity in covariances across sites \citep{chen2022mitigating,zhang2023relief, zhang2024san}.
+These effects can confound analyses and limit the generalizability and reproducibility of findings.
+Several statistical harmonization methods have been developed to identify and mitigate site effects in neuroimaging data, enabling the construction of harmonized datasets across multiple sites.
+ComBat, a prominent approach originally proposed for genomics by \citet{johnson2007adjusting}, characterizes site effects as additive and multiplicative site effects for each feature.
+It has shown great potential for various neuroimaging data types \citep{fortin2017harmonization, fortin2018harmonization, yu2018statistical}.
+More recent methods expand the scope of statistical harmonization to address not only mean-variance differences but also covariance heterogeneity across sites \citep{chen2022mitigating,zhang2023relief, zhang2024san}.
 In addition, tangent-space harmonization of functional connectivity features using ComBat-GAM has been shown to improve downstream prediction performance in multi-site fMRI studies \citep{zhou2022harmonization}.